cfe-lab/MiCall/docs/steps.md

   * nuc_detail.csv - nucleotide counts split up by contig
   * amino_detail.csv - amino counts split up by contig
   * genome_coverage.csv - coverage counts in full-genome coordinates
+  * concordance_detailed.csv - coordinate concordance for each contig, averaged over a window size of 20, for each genome position
 * `coverage_plots`: convert amino counts to a coverage graph for each gene region.
   * in - amino.csv